Kelch-like protein 28

 Sequential rainbow 3D tertiary protein structure of human KLHL28 modeled using NCBI Structure.

-Kelch-like Homolog 28 (KLHL28) is a protein that is encoded by the KLHL28 gene in humans.
+Kelch-like protein 28 (KLHL28) is a protein that is encoded by the KLHL28 gene in humans.
 It is a member of the Kelch-like gene family, which comprises 42 different genes.
 Aberrant activation of KLHL28 results in increased likelihood of hypertension, hyperkalemia, and cancer.
 The KLHL28 gene, also known as BTBD5, has orthologs in vertebrates and some marine invertebrates, and has been well-conserved over evolutionary timescales.

 Gene

 The KLHL28 gene is located on the negative strand of human Chromosome 14 (14q21.2) and spans 7019 base pairs in its complete isoform (isoform 1).

 Transcription factors

 Hundreds of transcription factors are predicted to bind to the promoter region.
 Many of the highly scored transcription factors from the JASPAR database via the University of California, Santa Cruz Genome Browser are listed in the table below.